PatternsTechGit/PT_GithubRepos/README.md

 >
 > ![](images/34.png)
 >
-> -> WE HAVE SUCCESSFULLY CREATED A PROJECT ENVIORNMENT!
+> :arrow_right: WE HAVE SUCCESSFULLY CREATED A PROJECT ENVIORNMENT!
 >
-> -> NOW WE WILL MOVE ON TO SECOND PART OF OUR LAB
+> :arrow_right: NOW WE WILL MOVE ON TO SECOND PART OF OUR LAB
 --------------------------------------
 -------------------------------------